SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Pages.CanvasControl.f979593b.md

 #### order
 &emsp;&emsp;Type: System.Int32
-&emsp;&emsp;New order for the control in the new zone
+&emsp;&emsp;New order for the control in the new section